 Helga Crane, like her author, has a divided ancestry: born to a white Danish immigrant mother and a black father of uncertain origin.
 Ostensibly, then, Quicksand is the story of a young woman who feels herself to be neither white nor black and neither European nor American.
 In the introduction to the Penguin Classics edition, Thadious M. Davis quotes the opinion of Harlem Renaissance philosopher Alain Locke to the effect that Quicksand revises the “tragic mulatto” narrative from its usual biologically-essentialist lament over the doom conferred on a person by mixed blood into a story about the irreconcilable conflicts of culture.
 Helga’s problem is not that black and white blood war within her body, but that African-American and European aesthetic, ideological, and religious commitments war within her soul.
-Add to this the expectation, still almost universally shared in the early twentieth century by blacks and whites alike, that a young woman must marry and bear children, and Helga’s difficulty not only in achieving freedom but even in understanding what freedom might mean for her becomes clear.
+Add to this the expectation, still almost universally shared in the early 20th century by blacks and whites alike, that a young woman must marry and bear children, and Helga’s difficulty not only in achieving freedom but even in understanding what freedom might mean for her becomes clear.
 Her impatience with what today we might call “identity politics” inheres in her uncertainty about her own identity.

 Larsen does much to validate the above reading.
-A picaresque novel, Quicksand charts Helga’s peregrinations in her twenties.
+A picaresque novel, Quicksand charts Helga’s peregrinations in her 20s.
 She moves from a Tuskegee-like black school in the South devoted to “uplift” and the embourgeoisment of African-Americans (whence she flees out of disgust with its middle-class conformism), to Harlem in the midst of its jazz-age cultural efflorescence (whence she flees out of a suffocating alarm at its ghettoization), to the Old-World charm of Copenhagen (whence she flees because seemingly friendly Europeans reduce her to an exotic specimen and an erotic object), and eventually back to the rural south as a preacher’s wife (where she seems destined to die in childbed, lost in total disillusionment and misery).